 Q: I am confused by the term "whole grain."
 Are there whole grains in the wheat bread I buy?
 Why are they healthier than white or other breads?

-A: No worries, you'll soon get to be a pro at this when you're grocery shopping — I promise.
-Basically, you're looking for "whole" to be the first word in the ingredients list of your grain — it's that simple.
-Select foods labeled "Whole" or "100% Whole Wheat," and stay away from anything labeled "White" or "Enriched."
-Those are not true whole grains but have been processed in some way.
+A: No worries, you'll soon be a pro at this when you're grocery shopping.
+The first word in the ingredients list of your grain should be "whole."
+Select foods labeled "Whole" or "100% Whole Wheat" on the front of the package, and stay away from anything labeled "White" or "Enriched."
+Those are not true whole grains and have been processed in some way.

 Bran: The outer shell of a grain.
 It is essential because it contains fiber, B vitamins, and other trace minerals.